-The associate degree in public health is an open access pathway to a bachelor’s degree in public health.
+The associate degree in public health is an open access pathway and a great way to save money on your journey to a bachelor’s degree in public health.

-Students are strongly encouraged to continue their education in public health with a Bachelor’s degree in Public Health to open the door to a wider variety of careers.
-After earning a bachelor degree, students may also choose to work toward a Master in Public Health.
+Students are strongly encouraged to continue their education, with a Bachelor’s degree in Public Health, to open the door to a wider variety of career options.

 Yes.
 Many of our students qualify for some type of financial aid.